KevinGFripp/MLP-using-Python-CUDA/README.md

 - Register-level thread-tiling for matrix-multiply-accumulate of size 8x8.
 - In-place loading of the transpose of matrices into shared memory by row -> column major indexing.

 The optimisations implemented were not exhaustive.
 More performance can be extracted from kernel parameter tuning, vectorised loads/writes and/or wmma tensor core accumulation.

+The gemm kernels are in the region of 60-70% the performance of cuBLAS.

 ### Adaptive Moment Estimation Optimisation
 Every iteration of the train loop passes through the weights and biases optimiser based upon propagated gradients in the backward pass.
 The following optimisations were implemented: